enumag/eevee/README.md

 Commit your changes before continuing.

-Create empty `DataExport` and `DataBackup` subdirectories in your game directory.

-Add an empty file called `.gitkeep` into `DataBackup`.

 Run `eevee.export.bat` and commit everything.

-Go into your `Data` directory, make a backup of all of these files and then delete them:
+Go into your `Data` directory, make a backup of all these files and then delete them:

 ```
 Actors.rxdata